 - Pour vodka into the bottle using a small funnel.
 Add lid.
 Give the bottle a gentle shake.

-- Store vanilla extract in a cool/dark place for at least 2 months before using.
-Periodically turn the bottle over to disperse color.Vanilla will darken as it sits.
+- Store vanilla extract in a cool, dark pantry or cupboard for at least 3 months before using (6-12 months is ideal).
+Periodically turn the bottle over and shake to disperse flavor.Vanilla will darken as it sits.